 Reiki is a Japanese form of energy work that cleanses and balances the energy system in the body.
 As a result, the body's natural self-healing mechanisms strengthen, helping to establish optimum health.
 During a session, the therapist works directly with your energy field to remove blockages, detoxify your system, and restore your vital life force energy.
 Reiki utilizes a gentle laying on of hands to conduct the necessary energy force between practitioner and client.
 The benefits of Reiki range from the release of habitual mental/emotional stress to alleviating chronic pain.

 SEVA Stress Release is a simple acupressure procedure given through the clothed body to a person who is seated or lying down.
-The therapist applies firm yet gentle finger pressure to16 specific points on the body in sequence.
+The therapist applies firm yet gentle finger pressure in a sequence to 16 specific points on the body.
 No needles are involved and it does not produce pain.
 The session takes about 15-20 minutes to complete.
 It is a profoundly effective tool for calming the body, mind, emotions and spirit.

 The SEVA (pronounced "SAY-va") Stress Release Protocol was developed by the faculty of Soul Lightening Acupressure following the events of September 11, 2001.
 Created as a gift to the world to relieve suffering, SEVA was first taken to New York City and delivered to those who endured such tremendous shock and stress during that time.
 Since then, SEVA has been used in diverse settings, including at Walter Reed Army Medical Center in DC.
 Because the SEVA Stress Release Protocol is noninvasive, requires no special equipment, is simple to perform, and only takes a few minutes to receive, it can be given to virtually anyone in virtually any setting.
 It is an extremely useful and accessible tool for addressing a wide range of needs, including general relaxation or extreme shock or stress.